Are Açaí Bowls Really Healthy?

 Seemingly overnight, everyone started eating up the "nutritional perks" of açaí bowls.
 (Glowing skin!
 Super immunity!
 Superfood stud of social media!)
 But are açaí bowls even healthy?
 Turns out, there might just be a hot purple health halo radiating from the trendy dish.

 "You should really look at açaí bowls as more of an occasional treat, not something you'd have as a meal," says Ilana Muhlstein, R.D., a registered dietitian in Beverly Hills, CA, who heads up the Bruin Health Improvement Program at UCLA.
 "Think of them as a replacement for ice cream."

 So what's the health hang-up?
-The açaí bowl is basically a "sugar bomb," Muhlstein says.
+The açaí bowl is basically a "sugar bomb," says Muhlstein.
 "Açaí bowls can have 50g of sugar [the equivalent of 12 teaspoons], or double what the American Heart Association recommends for women for an entire day," she says.
 To put it into perspective: That's four times more sugar than most doughnuts.
 And if you go heavy on the toppings, that number gets even higher.
 For example, Jamba Juice's acai bowl has a whopping 67g of sugar and 490 calories!
 (Here are other so-called healthy breakfasts with more sugar than dessert.)

 There are ways to blend with benefits, though.
 Here's how to eat your açaí without getting bowled over by the sweet stuff.